Learning how to prune an orchid is a process not unlike the orchid itself: orchid pruning is subtle, strategic, and sublime when done right.

 When Should I Prune My Orchid?

-The optimal time to prune an orchid is after the blooms have faded and dropped.
+The best time to prune an orchid is after the blooms have faded and dropped.
+This will ensure that you don’t damage your plant.

 In general, orchids do not need to be pruned frequently.
 Most orchids bloom once per year, although some species bloom more frequently than this.